VoxeLibre/VoxeLibre/CONTRIBUTING.md

 Currently there are two maintainers with different responsibility fields:

-* Fleckenstein - responsible for gameplay review, technical guidelines and issue/PR delegation
+* Fleckenstein - responsible for gameplay review, publishing releases, technical guidelines and issue/PR delegation
 * Nicu - responsible for community related issues

 #### Creating releases